Liberating, progressive, made for pleasure- very un-English?!

 The area has recently been restored, with the south end now comprising a children’s play area, fountains, sensory gardens and a new skate park.
 It gets very good ratings on the internet: “The Level is really what a city centre park should be.
 No, it’s not an escape from the world, but it is a living, breathing part of Brighton in all its often messy glory.”
 Here, here.

 The Open Market, just to the east of the Levels, reached through a multicoloured and inviting archway, is a great place to stop for a snack and a drink.
 The original market, which had been on The Level itself, dates back to the 1880s when barrow boys began selling fruit and vegetables.
 The historic Open Market underwent a major redevelopment in 2014 and is now home to over 50 local producers and creators.
 I slumped down into an inviting-looking sofa in one of the several cafés there only to discover it had no springs left and my bottom continued its trajectory at pace until halted by the concrete floor.
 Ouch.
 You can’t be too careful with vintage sofas.

-St Peter’s Church, just to the south of The Level, was built from 1824–28 to a design by Sir Charles Barry, and is a fine example of the pre-Victorian Gothic Revival style.
+St Peter’s Church (1828), just to the south of The Level, was built f to a design by Sir Charles Barry and is a fine example of the pre-Victorian Gothic Revival style.
 It was the parish church of Brighton from 1873 to 2007 and is sometimes unofficially referred to as ‘Brighton’s Cathedral’.